Doist/resources/README.rst

 When it shines
 ---------------

 At this point and maybe not so exciting.
-But we also have a bunch of nifty features making the whole stuff more interesting.
+Yeah, everyone can write the code like this,  the difference is that we actually *did it* :-).
+We also have a bunch of nifty features making the whole stuff more interesting.

 Feature 1.
 Customizeable resources
 ----------------------------------